hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 This Guideline aims to draw the attention on the potential need for Technical Rules for Transition (Exxxx) or Business Rules for Transition (B1xxx and B2xxx) as defined in the section “1.
 Introduction” of DDNTA APPENDIX Q2.

 **Technical Description**

+N/A

+## G0991

+**Functional Description**

+During the Transitional Period, the value ‘N830’ (Goods declaration for exportation) is defined as valid in codelist <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_PreviousDocumentType.zip">CL214</a> (PreviousDocumentType).
+From the end date of the Transitional Period, the value
+‘N830’ will become valid ONLY in the <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_PreviousDocumentExportType.zip">CL228</a> (PreviousDocumentExportType) to indicate the “Export
+Followed by Transit” procedure in the Data Group &lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;.

+**Technical Description**